 My first encounter with Dan Canon was as one half of the awesome Parade of Horribles duo co-hosting with our friend Joe Dunman, both of which were lawyers involved in Bourke v.
 Beshear, one of several cases that paved the way in legalizing gay marriage.
 Canon is already a public servant, seeking cases that help the greater good, and fighting for basic equality and human rights in whatever ways available.
 In the last year or so, that has manifested itself in his bid for Indiana’s 9th District seat in the House of Representatives, a run that could positively impact the lives of the people in his community.

 It’s hard not to gush at Canon, who feels like “one of us,” if only in the sense that he’s an ex-musician with his heart in the right place trying to make a demonstrable difference in otherwise daunting times.
 As such, we here at Never Nervous feel privileged to have this opportunity to help, and you can too.
-Tomorrow night is the Flip The House Party, an evening of drag, burlesque, fire breathing, geek shows, and other things to weird out squares, featuring members of Octo Claw’s Bizarre Bazaar and the Va Va Vixens doing there thing.
+On Friday, March 9th you have the option of attending Flip The House Party at Zanzabar, an evening of drag, burlesque, fire breathing, geek shows, and other things to weird out squares, featuring members of Octo Claw’s Bizarre Bazaar and the Va Va Vixens doing there thing.
 It’s not only a celebration of Canon’s work, but a fundraiser for his campaign.

 We caught up with Canon to ask him about his run for office, civil rights under 45, and how to fight the power!